-Centuries ago, the Kytohan Empire created a race of giants to obliterate the barbarian hordes of eastern Aggradar.
-These giants were designed to be immensely powerful engines of destruction capable of tearing down the strongholds of barbarian chieftains, smashing through walls and scaling mountains.
+Centuries ago, the Kytohan Empire created a race of giants to obliterate the barbarian hordes of western Aggradar.
+This giant race were designed to be immensely powerful engines of destruction capable of tearing down the strongholds of barbarian chieftains, smash through walls and scale mountains.
 They wielded weapons the size of trees and rode the ocean in ships that dwarfed all other seagoing vessels.
 The secambru waged dozens of successful campaigns against the enemies of the Kytohan Empire.
-Fear and glory surrounded them.
-However, the secambru were treated brutally by the Kytohan military.
-There were slaves... mere property and nothing more to the generals that commanded them.
+The secambru were treated brutally by the Kytohan military.
+There were slaves, property, and nothing more to the generals that commanded them.

 When the Sundering rocked the world, the Kytohan Empire was devastated.
-Taking advantage of the military's weakened state, the secambru rose up against their masters in a slave uprising.
+Taking advantage of the military's weakened state, the secambru rose up against the masters in a slave uprising.
 A massive revolt began and in the weeks following the Sundering, the renegade secambru slew thousands of Kytohan citizens.
-Led by a charismatic leader named Kurnoth, the renegades stole a dozen of the giant sized war galleys and fled the Kytohan Empire, heading for deep sea.
+This became known as the Giant Slayer War.
+Led by a charismatic leader named Kurnoth, the renegades stole a dozen of the huge giant sized war galleys and fled the Kytohan Empire, heading for deep sea.

 The secambru is the name that collectively refers to several breeds of giants that dwell in remote wilderness regions of eastern Qeshir.
 The various subraces vary somewhat, but they all share some basic similar traits.
 The current generations of secambru stand around 4 meters tall (12 feet) and weigh close to ,1500 kilograms (3,300 pounds).
 They tend to have long, shaggy brown hair and wild unkempt beards.
 Other than their great size, they very much resemble muscular humans in all respect.
 The males tend to be larger than the females (who stand 10 feet tall and weight about 2,500 pounds).